vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 ## Nuxt install

-This section assumes you have already followed our Nuxt guide on the [Quick start](/getting-started/installation/#nuxt-install) page.
-The Nuxt Vuetify module exposes an interface to write the configuration.
-Ensure that you enable the `treeShake` first, this option will use [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader) to enable automatic [treeshaking](/features/treeshaking)(Vuetify SASS variables Only works with treeshaking), enabled only for production by default.
-Then provide the `customVariables` file path option to custom SASS variables.
+This section assumes that you have already followed our Nuxt guide on the [Quick start](/getting-started/installation/#nuxt-install) page.
+The Nuxt Vuetify module exposes a `vuetify` property where you can configure the module.
+Ensure that you enable the `treeShake` option first.
+This option will use [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader) to enable automatic [treeshaking](/features/treeshaking).
+This is required for custom SASS variables to work.
+Then provide the `customVariables` file path option to customize SASS variables.

 ```js
 // nuxt.config.js